deprecate/sublime-init/README.md

 ### Tokens

-Text files in the template may contain replaceable tokens in the form of `${token_name}`.
+Text files in the template may contain replaceable tokens in the form of `${{token_name}}`.
 When you create a new project, you will be prompted for values to use for each token found.
 The same token can be used multiple times in multiple files.
 You will only be prompted a single time for its value.

 Example: